After hours please call: Alcohol and Drug Helpline: 24/7 Support - 0800 787 797 OR NZ Police on 111 if there is an emergency.

 ROTORUA

-7pm, Thursday 9 October 2025
+7pm, Thursday 13 November 2025

 Rotorua Library, Haupapa St Entrance

-Feeling overwhelmed or alone in your journey with a loved one’s addiction?
-You’re not alone.
 Join us tonight for a whānau support meeting —for real talk, shared strength, and a safe space to connect.
 These gatherings are about hope, healing, and community.
-Come as you are.
-All welcome Brigitte and Rebecca will be your facilitators.

 Because the opposite of addiction is connection.